MicrosoftDocs/dynamics-365-project-operations/articles/psa/bookable-resource-multiple-roles.md

 ---
-title: Estimate project sales and costs when a bookable resource fills mulitple roles on a project
+title: Estimate project sales and costs when a bookable resource fills multiple roles on a project
-description: This topic provides information about how pricing dimensions can be used to support pricing and costing for a resource that fills mulitple roles on a project.
+description: This topic provides information about how pricing dimensions can be used to support pricing and costing for a resource that fills multiple roles on a project.
 author: rumant
 manager: kfend
 ms.custom: